European Network for Country House and Estate Research

 Members of the network wish to cross traditional boundaries between history, archaeology, art history, architecture and heritage management and to further international transdisciplinary partnerships between researchers and professionals in universities and museums.

-Next ENCOUNTER conference coming up in October 2018, Frankfurt (Oder)
+Programme for the next ENCOUNTER conference in October 2018, Frankfurt (Oder) is now ready